erfansn/BoxingWithML/README.md

-# 🥊 Boxing With ML 🦾
+# 🥊 BoxingWithML
-Detection of fist movements with Mediapipe for play boxing game 🥊🎲.
+Detection of fist movements with Mediapipe for play boxing game 🎲.

 ## Contents